Collared blind snake

+The collared blind snake (Habrophallos collaris) is a species of snake in the subfamily Epictinae of the family Leptotyphlopidae.
+The species is native to northeastern South America.

+Taxonomy

-The collared blind snake (Habrophallos collaris) is a species of snake in the family Leptotyphlopidae.
-It was previously placed in the genus Leptotyphlops and then Epictia, until in 2019 a phylogenetic analysis found it couldn't be placed in either genus, and a new genus was created for it.
+Habrophallos collaris was previously placed in the genus Leptotyphlops and then in the genus Epictia, until in 2019 a phylogenetic analysis found it couldn't be placed in either genus, and a new genus was created for it.
 It is monotypic in the genus Habrophallos.

+Geographic distribution

+Habrophallos collaris is found in French Guiana and Suriname.

+Habitat

+The preferred natural habitat of Habrophallos collaris is forest, at elevations from sea level to 450 m.